-If your child would like to try a sport that is completely unique and allows them to get in touch with nature, why not introduce them to the exciting activity of horse riding?
+If your child would like to try a sport that is completely unique and allows them to get in touch with nature, why not introduce them to the exciting activity of horse riding in Adelaide?
 Horse riding is a great way to get the kids off the sofa and into the saddle over the school holidays!

 Most of us would agree that at one stage or another throughout childhood we have all had fantasies of riding ponies, or being a cowboy exploring the Wild West on horseback.